 I’ve presented at Oracle Open World, KSCOPE, HotSos, Collaborate, Miracle Open World and many other incredible conferences.
 I am the author of a couple of books, write articles and present webinars through Redgate and other venues.
-I was also privileged to be chosen as the lead for ODTUG’s KSCOPE Database Track for the 2013 conference.
+I’ve lately been promoting ODTUG’s conference as the Database Track lead, (2013 and 2014) and organizing/presenting for their WIT program.
 I am a proud ACE Director as part of Oracle’s ACE Program.
-At this time, there are only 8 women worldwide that are ACE Directors and I would love to see more.
-If you have any suggestions on how to get more women involved in this wonderful program, let me know, I would love the feedback!
+At this time, there are only 9 women worldwide that are ACE Directors and I have a goal to see more women involved in this great program.

 This blog is about technical issues and professional challenges all DBA’s often have to address in their careers.
 For my daily battles and wins, please do follow me on Twitter as DBAKevlar or on Linkedin and Facebook under my name, Kellyn Pot’Vin.
-My Facebook account is connected to family and friends, so please be aware, there will be conversations with friends, as well as my children and younger sisters which may either entertain or drain your IQ quickly…
+My Facebook account is connected to family and friends only, so please follow me on Twitter if we don’t know each other personally.

-All content and technical information contained on the site is the professional opinion of the author and is in no way connected to a current or prior professional affiliations.
+All content and technical information contained on the site is the professional opinion of the author and is in no way connected to a current or prior professional affiliations/employment.
 Some subjects, events and individuals are not from my own experience, but may be from others and their identity can be protected and may be discussed in a first person or third person scenario to do so.
 This occurs often when posting on WIT subjects, as the topic can be complex and is often recognized by the reader in their own experience- not that of the writer.